-For centuries, our capitalist economy has stood on uninterrupted growth.
-However, several voices are rising today, even among the richest, to sound the alarm.
-Indeed, despite this movement's laudable efforts towards "sustainable development," we are close to reaching the practical limits of this economy based on consumption growth and wealth accumulation by a tiny number of individuals.
+For centuries, our capitalist economy stands on uninterrupted growth.
+Several voices are rising today, even among the richest, to sound the alarm.
+Indeed, despite the laudable efforts of this movement towards "sustainable development," we are close to reaching the practical limits of this economy based on consumption growth and wealth accumulation by a tiny number of individuals.